enigmosity/learn-aws/developer-associate/exam-questions.md

 - *handler*: name of the method within a code that Lambda calls to execute the function
 - when launching stacks, install and configure software on EC2 isntances using the `cfn-init` helper script and `AWS::CloudFormation::Init` resource.
 Using `AWS::CloudFormation::Init` you can describe the configurations you want rather than scripting procedural steps.
 - use the *Parameters* section to take in values at runtime.
 Then use the values of those parameters to define how the template gets executed.
 Can be refered to from the Resources and Outputs sections of of the template.
+    - supported types: string, number, list, CommaDelimitedList, AWS-Specific Parameter types, SSM Parameter types
 - *Outputs* section: used to describe the values that are returned whenever you view your stack's properties.
 - *Metadata* section: used to specify objects that provide additional information about the template
 - *Transform* section: used to specify options for the SAM model
+- *StackSets* extend the functionality of stacks by enabling creation, updating or deletion of stacks across multiple accounts and regions with a single operation.
+Using an admin account, define and manage a CloudFormation template and use the template as the basis for provisioning stacks into selected target accounts across specific regions
+- *Nested Stacks* are stacks that are part of other stacks
+- *ChangeSets* are used to make changes to running resources in a stack

 ## CodeBuild